Juan-S-L/Juan-S-L/README.md

 - 👋 Hi, I’m @Juan-S-L
 - 👀 I’m interested in programming and the funtionality of videogames to be able to create videogames in the future
-- 🌱 I’m currently learning programming languages, such as Python, JavaScript and SQL
+- 🌱 I’m currently learning programming languages, such as Python, JavaScript, flutter and SQL
 - 💞️ I’m looking to collaborate on creation of Apps or Websites
 - 📫 ¿How to reach me?, use the next link https://www.linkedin.com/in/juan-l%C3%B3pez-is/